nexvium/prodosfs/README.md

 This software was written to allow to recovery of the author's 30+-year-old files.
 As such, it is by no means intended to be a full, polished implementation of a ProDOS filesystem.
 Only functionality required to read one or more of the author's 5&#188;&#8243; floppy disk images is implemented.

+This is only intended for the ProDOS disks used on the 8-bit Apple II series (i.e. IIe, IIc, etc) _not_ ones used on the 16-bit Apple IIgs (ProDOS 16).

 Since it is intended mainly for personal use on small disks, there has been little effort spent on performance or security.
-There are currently few protections against misuse, unintentional or otherwise.
+There are few protections against misuse, unintentional or otherwise.

-This is only intended for the ProDOS disks used on the 8-bit Apple II series (i.e. IIe, IIc, etc) _not_ ones used on the 16-bit Apple IIgs (ProDOS 16).

 # Build